JTem/Masterthesis/README.md

 pip install neura-roboticstoolbox
 ```

-The quternion and dual quaternion maths can be found in the for the thesis developed package [neura_dual_quaternions](https://github.com/JTem/neura_dual_quaternions)
+The quaternion and dual quaternion maths can be found in the for the thesis developed package [neura_dual_quaternions](https://github.com/JTem/neura_dual_quaternions)

 ```bash
 pip install neura-dual-quaternions